percona/everest-doc/README.md

 - `requirements.txt`: Python package dependencies.

-- `variables.yml`: Values used throughout the Markdown, including the current PMM version/release number.
+- `variables.yml`: Values used throughout the Markdown, including the current Everest version/release number.

 - `.spelling`: Words regarded as correct by `mdspell` (See [Spelling and grammar](#spelling-and-grammar).)